Mental health for queer Iraqis

 If you are reading this, you have probably been carrying things alone for a long time.
 The point of this page is to name what you might be carrying, validate that it is heavy, and offer some things that have helped other queer Iraqis carry it.

-Gender dysphoria — what it is and why it hurts
+Gender dysphoria.
+What it is and why it hurts

 Gender dysphoria is the persistent distress of having a body or social role that does not match who you are.
 It is not a phase, it is not a fashion, and it is not caused by the internet.
 It is a real medical condition that affects sleep, appetite, attention, and the will to live.